No Promises (Icehouse song)

-"No Promises" is a song by Australian band Icehouse, released in October 1985, as the first single issued from the band's 1986 album, Measure for Measure.
+"No Promises" is a song by the Australian band Icehouse, released in October 1985, as the first single issued from the band's 1986 album, Measure for Measure.
 The single was released in Australia through Regular Records, on 7", 12" and maxi-cassette single formats.
 Chrysalis Records issued the single in the UK and Europe on 7" and 12" formats, with different track listings.
 "No Promises" was subsequently released in the US by Chrysalis on 7" and 12" formats, again with different track listings.
 The single peaked at #30 on the Australian singles chart in February 1986.

+The song was originally composed and recorded as part of the Boxes dance collaboration between Icehouse and the Graeme Murphy's Sydney Dance Company performed in late 1985 at the Sydney Opera House.

 A remixed version by (Love) Tattoo was included on the Icehouse remix album Meltdown in 2002.

 Two music videos were filmed to promote the single; the second of these was directed by Dieter Trattmann.